-I did this by taking five outstanding concepts (the Law of the Limiting Factor from my PhD, and Benchmarking, Force Field Analysis, Gap Analysis and the Theory of Constraints from my MBA) and applying them creatively to bodybuilding.
-In Bodybuilding by Numbers I give a brief description of the origins of each technique, before moving on quickly to show how to adapt it to bodybuilding.
+I did this by taking five outstanding concepts/quantitative techniques (the Law of the Limiting Factor, Benchmarking, Force Field Analysis, Gap Analysis, and the Theory of Constraints) and applying them creatively to bodybuilding.

 The flow of the book is: